zilahir/rzblog/content/blog/wordpres-gatsby/index.md

 tags:
  - 'code, en'
 categories: [coding]
+isPublic: true
 ---

 FME is stands for `Finnországi Magyarok Egyesülete`, (`Association of Hungarians in Finland` // `Suomen Unkarilaisten Yhdistys`), and I was just elected as a board member in the beginning of this year.

 Since I am a fullstack developer, I immediately assigned myself to recreate the entire website of the association from scratch.

 There were no actual deadline set, so I had plenty of time both designing, and making the decision about the stack related questions, and also the implementation itself.
 Which came quite handy, since I am the only developer among us, so I was not able to outsource any task, it was all me.

 Which fact, actually led from one decision to an other, especially when it came to make decision about the architecture itself.

 I was confident going with ReactJs on the frontend, using GatsbyJs to avoid taking care of the server side stuff too much.
 Since Gatsby’s biggest advantage is the way it deals with the data using `GraphQL`, the second decision was also quite straightforward.
 I need a CMS.